Province of Tarragona: Tourism

 As well as the port city of Tarragona, the province has much to offer for the tourist.
 There are Catalan villages to visit, historic sites, sandy beaches, rocky shores, crags, rivers and woodlands and several wildlife reserves.
 The area has been publicised under the Costa Daurada (golden coast) brand.

 The city of Tarragona may have been founded by the Phoenicians and was a major city in Roman times that they called Tarraco.
 There are many archaeological remains from that period but little remains of the second century amphitheatre; after the collapse of the Western Roman Empire, the abandoned structure was quarried to provide stone for building.
 The Les Ferreres Aqueduct dates from the same period and has survived intact.
 It was built to supply water to the ancient city and is part of the Archaeological Ensemble of Tarraco which has been listed as a UNESCO World Heritage Site since 2000.
 The city also houses a cathedral, dating from the twelfth and thirteenth centuries, which combines Romanesque and Gothic architectural features.
 There are also many historic churches and convents.

 The Catalan authorities have designated four villages as "family holiday destinations".
 These are Calafell, Cambrils, La Pineda and nearby Vila-seca, and Salou.
 Salou is the site of the PortAventura World (PortAventura Park, the most visited theme park in Spain, Ferrari Land and also the PortAventura Caribe Aquatic Park).

 The Costa Daurada is served by Reus Airport which receives tourist traffic from passengers journeying to the beach resorts of Salou and Cambrils as well as those travelling to Barcelona.
 It is a destination of low-cost flights provider Ryanair, and planes fly to Reus from many different European and North African locations.
 The province also has good road and rail links to Barcelona and southwards to Valencia, Murcia and Andalusia along the coastal strip, and high-speed rail services from Tarragona to Madrid started in 2008.

 There are several monasteries in the province that can be visited by following the "Cistercian Monastery Route".
 The best known is the Cistercian monastery of Poblet in the comarca of Conca de Barberà, which is a UNESCO World Heritage site.
 Other monasteries on the route include the Santes Creus, in the municipality of Aiguamúrcia, and Vallbona de les Monges.

 Other attractions of the province include the food and wine.
 The "Penedès Wine and Cava Route" is a tourist trail offering wine-related activities.
 There are also festivals celebrating local fare, where local gastronomic specialities are eaten, including calçots (grilled spring onions) in Valls, and Xató a sauce served with fish or an endive salad.

+Transport

+The only airport in the province is Reus Airport which provides direct routes to some European destinations.
+However, Josep Tarradellas Barcelona–El Prat Airport is also frequently used by air travellers from the province which provides more domestic and international destinations.
+The airport is located 86 km which is an hour drive south west of Tarragona.